apache/libcloud/docs/other/ssl-certificate-validation.rst

 * ``curl-ca-bundle`` port on Mac OS X

-If no valid CA certificate files are found, you will see an error message similar to the one bellow:
+If no valid CA certificate files are found, you will see an error message similar to the one below:

 ``No CA Certificates were found in CA_CERTS_PATH.``